 International Academic Exchange

-As of April 2010, 31 international students from all over the world are enjoying their student life at the Faculty of Agriculture surrounded by the beautiful nature of the Ina Valley pursuing higher education and conducting research in their fields.
+International students from all over the world are enjoying their student life at the Faculty of Agriculture surrounded by the beautiful nature of the Ina Valley pursuing higher education and conducting research in their fields.

 They take advantage of free Japanese classes and cultural exchanges with their instructors, students and local people through activities both on and off campus, and thus they acquire a deeper knowledge and understanding of their specialty and Japanese culture.